RobbyV2/Cezu/README.md

 # Cezu
-A neural network aim using YOLOV5.
+A neural network aim using YOLOV5 and OpenCV.